rabbah/nimbella-cli/doc/README.md

 Use this method only to make nim a dependency of some other package.
 To invoke nim globally, use the previous procedure.

+**Notes:**

-**Note:** When installed as a dependency, the `nim update` command will not work.
+*   When installed as a dependency, the `nim update` command will not work.
 You have to do a fresh install to get later versions.
+*   This form of installation requires you to have `node` installed at a minimum version of 10.0.

 1. Run either of the following commands, depending on whether you want to use npm or yarn:
   *   For npm: `npm install https://apigcp.nimbella.io/downloads/nim/nimbella-cli.tgz`